muchumi/payexpress-frontend/README.md

 # payexpress-frontend
-A front-end application to request and consume response data from the payexpress backend API.
+A front-end application to request and consume response data from the payexpress backend API.Built using React.